 How You Make a Difference

 GIA’s Diamond Origin tells the story of how diamonds support jobs, education, and healthcare and protect the environment in and around local mining communities.
 When you buy a diamond with a GIA Diamond Origin Report, you contribute to the livelihood of mining communities.
 Around the world, reputable mining companies have shown socio-economic and environmental leadership.
 In South Africa, they serve as custodians of wildlife by establishing nature reserves and national parks for rare and endangered species.
-Diamond mining in Russia contributes about 3% of its annual revenue to social projects and helps develop education, healthcare, culture and sports for mining communities.
 Revenue from diamond mining has helped Botswana build hospitals, schools and roads, transforming the country into one of Africa’s largest economies.

 Every diamond purchase represents food on the table, better living conditions, better healthcare, potable and safe drinking water, more roads to connect remote communities.